STAY IN TOUCH ! Our monthly email newsletter will keep you informed of new products, special offers and upcoming events.

 Notary Fees

-Notary fees are calculated on a progressive scale based on the sale price and include a 15% VAT.
+Notary fees are calculated on a progressive scale based on the sale price, including 15% VAT.
 Here’s a breakdown:

 - 2% on the first 250,000 MUR